Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 ## The pinout
 ![](Pictures/Schematic_DHT22.png)

-## The thing as I made it, be impressed !
+## The thing as I made it on a generic Arduino prototyping board
 ![](Pictures/Image_of_the_device.png)

 ## Funfact